yofabronecoforo/C6EGHV/README.md

 EGHV provides a new Advanced Setup option that can be used to select exactly which, if any, Goody Hut rewards are available ingame.

-Excluding Military-type, built-in rewards have been enabled, disabled, moved to other types, and/or otherwise rebalanced as follows:
+Excluding Military-type, built-in rewards have been rebalanced as follows:

 Goody Hut Type (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)
 ------ | ------ | ------ | ------ | ------